cloudchacho/taskhawk-python/README.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/ambv/black

-TaskHawk is a replacement for celery that works on AWS SQS/SNS, while keeping things pretty simple and straightforward.
+TaskHawk is a replacement for celery that works on AWS SQS/SNS and Google PubSub, while keeping things pretty simple and straightforward.
 Any unbound function can be converted into a TaskHawk task.

 Only Python 3.6+ is supported currently.